Adityasr30/pyspark-notes/README.md

 In summary, each of these formats has its own set of strengths, and the choice between Parquet, Avro, and ORC will depend on factors like the specific use case, data size, query patterns, and the tools or frameworks you are using in your big data processing pipeline.

 ## Why is MapReduce slow?
 Before Apache Spark, MapReduce already existed.
 But there are multiple problems with it.

 ### Problem 1
-The main problem is that it writes every stage into HDFS storage which makes it super slow.
+The main problem is that it writes every stage into HDFS storage, which makes it super slow.

 Example: